-Though Burundi is one of the small countries of central Africa, it is quite densely populated.
+Though Burundi is one of the small countries in central Africa, it is quite densely populated.
 The original inhabitants of the country are the Twa Pygmies who form only 1% of the population presently.
 The Hutus come to this country in the 11th century followed by the Tutsis in the 14th century.
-Burundi Culture thus get enriched by the contribution of all these ethnic groups.
+Burundi Culture thus gets enriched by the contribution of all these ethnic groups.
 Culture in Burundi includes rich dance forms and music

 Burundi Ethnic Groups

-Burundi Ethnic Groups consist of several native tribes such as the Bantus, the Tutsis and the Twa.
+Burundi Ethnic Groups consist of several native tribes such as the Bantus, the Tutsis, and the Twa.
 Hutus or Bantus comprise the largest section of ethnic groups in Burundi.
-About 85% of the tribal population in Burundi is the Bantu followed by Tutsis that comprise 14% of the population and remaining 1% of the population belong to the Twa group.
+About 85% of the tribal population in Burundi is the Bantu followed by Tutsis that comprise 14% of the population and the remaining 1% of the population belongs to the Twa group.
 Hutu, the largest ethnic group in Burundi, are traditionally farmers of Burundi.
 Agriculture is the main occupation of the people of this tribe.
 The Tutsis belong to the warrior group.
 They constitute the largest number in the military of Burundi.
 Twa constitutes the smallest section of ethnic groups in Burundi.
 Only one percent of the total tribal population of Burundi belongs to the Twa group.
 Twa is the oldest of all the tribes of the region.
 The Twa are the pygmy people of Burundi.
 They are distinguished by their short stature.
 The Tutsis, on the other hand, are exceptionally tall and sturdy.
 These characteristics make them great warriors.

 The Human Rights laws in Burundi provide freedom of choice to its citizens to follow any religion according to their preference.
-Abuse of any religious law is considered as a serious offense by the Government of Burundi.
+Abuse of any religious law is considered a serious offense by the Government of Burundi.
 Discrimination against any race or caste is against the law.

 Freedom of religious practices in Burundi has been constitutionally established.
 In spite of having so many religions in Burundi, everyone respects each other’s religion.
 Freedom of religion is effectively practiced in this country.